planosphere/PAGE/PAGE_annotator_instruction.md

 # PAGE Annotator Instructions

-1. Access the [Curation tool](https://sanchezalvarado.shinyapps.io/PAGE_annotator/) to create expression observation annotations for a SINGLE publication following the [curation rules](https://github.com/planosphere/PAGE/blob/master/curation_rules.md).
+1. Access the [Curation tool](https://sanchezalvarado.shinyapps.io/PAGE_annotator/) to create expression observation annotations for a SINGLE publication using the [curation rules](https://github.com/planosphere/PAGE/blob/master/curation_rules.md).
 2. For each instance of **homeostatic** expression fill out the following fields on the left hand side of the webpage (all fields require at least one input):
     - Transcript Accessions:
       -  Accepts multiple inputs.
 Place unique transcript accessions on new lines.